 - The scientific article in Brain: Argues that targeted hypnotic suggestion improves working memory for people with acquired brain injury.
+A free version is available here.
+The supplemental materials (15 pages) include excerpts from the hypnosis script.

 - A list of published scientific literature on hypnosis and brain injury.
 Three papers support the positive effect of hypnosis on cognitive sequelae following acquired brain injury.
+Many more have been published on motor rehabilitation, aphasia, pain, dementia, etc.

 - An anti-hype blog post: Anticipates some potential overinterpretations by the general public (particularly journalists, therapists, and patients) and counter them.